 - Shall submit to arbitration to settle matters and not seek legal remedies in the judicial system.

 Becoming a real estate agent is not cheap, it takes money to get your licenses, insurance, and you may have to pay part of your commissions to a broker.
-Becoming a Realtor is even more expensive, but well worth it if you want to be successful selling homes.
+Becoming a Realtor is even more expensive, and I do not see a huge advantage in becoming a Realtor.

 For more information on what it takes to be an agent, how to make money as an agent and how to be one of the most successful agents, check out my book How to Make it Big in Real Estate, from a Millionaire Agent.